Information on Purchasing Auto Insurance

 Your basic no-fault policy does not pay to repair or replace your car if it is damaged.
 Therefore, if you want to have your vehicle covered if it is damaged or stolen you must purchase collision and/or comprehensive coverage.
 Collision coverage pays to repair or replace your vehicle if it is damaged in an accident and is available with or without a deductible.
 Comprehensive coverage pays if your car is stolen, collides with an animal, or is accidentally damaged by falling objects, fire, flood, or vandalism.
 You can purchase both of these coverages with deductibles in an effort to reduce the cost of your insurance.

 There are three different collision coverage options to choose from.
-You can also learn more by reading our consumer publication: The Three Types of Collision Coverage.
+You can learn more about these options by reading our consumer publication: The Three Types of Collision Coverage.

 When deciding whether to purchase physical damage coverage on your car, you need to consider what the coverage would cost in comparison with how much you could actually receive if the car is damaged.
 You may decide not to buy collision coverage, to buy a lower cost type of collision coverage, or to change the amount of your deductible.